EqualiSea

 Washington State, Gender Equality OverallMartha BurwellComment

-Understanding the decline in the number of female Governors.
+Understanding the decline in the number of women Governors.

 The Washington State Governor's Mansion in Olympia, WA.
 Photo by Harvey Barrison is licensed under CC BY 2.0.